 Undertaking a home improvement project in California involves more than just choosing paint colors and materials.
 The use of well-drafted and legally compliant contracts is not only sound business practice and recommended to protect the rights and interests of both homeowners and contractors—it is required for most home improvement projects.

-When is a Home Improvment Contract Required in California?
+When is a Home Improvement Contract Required in California?

 California law mandates that home improvement contracts exceeding $500 must be in writing.
 A written contract serves to establish clarity and avoid potential disputes.
 In the case of home improvement projects, it also serves to provide disclosures to and protect the interests of the homeowner.

-What is a Home Improvment Contract in California?
+What is a Home Improvement Contract in California?

 A home improvement project is defined broadly as any “repairing, remodeling, altering, converting, or modernizing of, or adding to, residential property […].”
 “Home improvement” also includes the installation of home improvement goods or the furnishing of home improvement services.
 [Cal.
 Bus. & Prof. Code § 7151.]